 CHICAGO—A chemotherapy-free combination of lenalidomide plus rituximab shows similar efficacy and a different safety profile to chemotherapy plus rituximab (R-chemo) followed by rituximab maintenance in patients with previously untreated follicular lymphoma (FL).

 According to investigators, the multicenter, international phase 3 RELEVANCE trial is the first to evaluate the chemo-free combination against the standard of care, R-chemo with rituximab maintenance.

-“These results show that lenalidomide plus rituximab, a novel immunomodulatory approach, is a potential first-line option for patients with FL requiring treatment,” said lead author Nathan H. Fowler, MD, of the University of Texas MD Anderson Cancer Center in Houston.
+“These results show that lenalidomide plus rituximab, a novel immunomodulatory approach, is a potential first-line option for patients with FL requiring treatment,” said investigator Nathan H. Fowler, MD, of the University of Texas MD Anderson Cancer Center in Houston.

-Dr Fowler presented the results of the study at the 2018 American Society of Clinical Oncology Annual Meeting (Abstract 7500).
+Dr Fowler presented the results of the study at the 2018 ASCO Annual Meeting (abstract 7500).

 The current standard of care in previously untreated symptomatic FL is immunochemotherapy induction followed by rituximab maintenance.

 The immunomodulatory agent lenalidomide has complementary mechanisms with rituximab.
 Phase 2 studies of combined immunotherapy with lenalidomide and rituximab demonstrated 3-year progression-free survival (PFS) of 79%-81% in previously untreated FL, Dr Fowler said.

 Investigators evaluated 1030 previously untreated grade 1-3a FL patients who required therapy.

 Patients in the lenalidomide-rituximab group (n=513) received lenalidomide doses of 20 mg per day on days 2 to 22 and 28 for 6 to 12 cycles.
 Responders continued on therapy at 10 mg per day for a total of 18 cycles.